ivan-gorynin-ml/strapi-cms-explore/src/api/README.md

 **Fields:**
 - `user` (relation): One-to-one with `plugin::users-permissions.user`
 - `person` (relation): One-to-one with `api::person.person`
+- `identity_document` (relation): One-to-one with `api::identity-document.identity-document`

 **Purpose:**
 - Acts as an ownership anchor for all user-related data
 - Created automatically when a user first accesses their profile
-- Provides a stable reference point for related entities
+- Provides a stable reference point for related entities (person, identity documents, etc.)

 #### Person
 Stores detailed personal and contact information.